kkeian/Practial_Python_Programs/README.md

 ## Installation

-- Clone `program.py` with it's corresponding `program.bat` file, into your local machine github directory.
+1. Clone `<program>.py>` with it's corresponding `<program>.bat` file, into your local machine github directory.

-### Clone
-- Clone this repo to your local machine using `https://github.com/kkeian/practical_programs`
+2. Ensure the directory you copied the files into is also in your Path environment variable.

+### Run the python program (for Windows machines)
+1. Ctrl+R  or   open PowerShell/cmd.exe
+2. Type `<program> <options/parameters>` as instructed in Usage: section of .py file.